shriram-2109/Startup-Investor-Connecting-System/images/readme.md

-## This folder conisit of the output images and videos of our project.
+## This folder consist of the output images and videos of our project.

 ![database](https://github.com/shriram-2109/Startup-Investor-Connecting-System/blob/main/images/database.png)